Geoalert/mapflow-docs-en/source/userguides/imagery_search.rst

   - If your search consists of multiple AOIs and you're interested in specific ones, you can select them in the "Upload GeoJSON or GeoTIFF file..." section → Now results will only be displayed for the selected AOIs.
 Also, you can select/deselect AOI by clicking on the map, the results table will be updated automatically.

-Processings <> Scheduled Search
+Processings <> Planned Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Processing is launched in the same way as from :ref:`instant search <imagery-search-web>`:

-- Open a scheduled search
+- Open a planned search
 - Select the desired image and click "Save"
 - Select the necessary parameters and start the processing!